wittenator/arena-rosnav/README.md

 # Multiprocessing branch
 This branch is under development to feacilitate multiprocessing and accelerate training and simulation.
 It works with additional plugins and changes to the flatland repository.
-If you want to use it, checkout to dev_multi_lei branch in src/forks/flatland folder and pip install -e . inside src/forks/stable-baselines3 folder.
+If you want to use it, rosws update in ```../arena_rosnav``` and pip install -e . inside src/forks/stable-baselines3 folder.

 Afterwards catkin_make inside catkin ws.